What is an Accredited Exercise Physiologist?

 - Perform functional assessments relating to activities and tasks required at work

-- Develop a strength and conditioning program, which your AEP will go through with you in a one-on-one gymnasium setting
+- Develop a strength and conditioning program, which your AEP will go through with you in a one-on-one designated exercise area

 If you need guidance with a certain fitness goal or program, an AEP can develop an individualised exercise program to help attain your goals.